 I had a conversation with my aunt Marilyn about this topic and in her Seventh Ward way, where everyone knows a lot about a lot, she voiced her own take on Louisiana cuisine.
 "The seasonings for jambalaya, gumbo and all the dishes I know of are the same.
 The only difference is that some people use tomatoes and some don't.
 That's why sometimes you have the same dish, but the gravy may be red or it may be brown.
 They're both delicious."
 After further explaining that Creole dishes and Cajun dishes are both red and brown, she politely exited the conversation to take care of other more pressing matters calling for her attention.
 I was left to reflect on what she said.
 I so wanted to tie the two cuisines into neat little packages, one brown and the other red, but my aunt had unwrapped my boxes and mixed their contents together.
 Finally, I had to admit there is some truth to what she said.
 The lines are becoming more blurred between Cajun and Creole.
 Cajuns sometimes cook with tomatoes.
 Creoles sometimes cook without.
 My great-grandmother used tomatoes in her gumbo, but My Uncle Kenneth who grew up one block away from her on the same street, makes his gumbo brown.
 And it is delicious.
 So there you have it.
 There is a world of difference between Cajun and Creole cuisines, but one often borrows from the other.

-I asked my very good friend, Chef Gason Nelson, to provide me with a Creole recipe and a Cajun recipe for jambalaya.
+Below are a Creole recipe and a Cajun recipe for jambalaya.
 Try them both and decide which one you like best.
+You can also mix The Cook Shop Creole and Cajun seasonings together for the best of both worlds!
+Enjoy!

 Cooking Music: I suggest Wynton Marsalis, "Wynton Marsalis' First Recordings".
 Just listen and you'll know why.